Path Grant Deed: The Description Of The Grant

 The long southerly boundary is the Holston River.
 The long northerly boundary is Powell's Mountain ridge line that lies adjacent to a section of the Great Grant boundary and the Powell's River valley leading to Cumberland Gap.
 That is to say, a portion of the Path Grant long Powell's mountain boundary is contiguous with the Great Grant boundary.

 The Wilderness Road envisioned by Daniel Boone began at the Holston River settlements at the present day Kingsport Tennessee, traversed up into Virginia through the Moccasin Gap of Clinch Mountain and thence across Powell's Mountain to the Powell's River valley.
 The Path Grant provided ownership transfer of the contested Holston River settlements and the Cherokee lands that must be crossed to reach the Powell's River valley and the Great Grant lands.

 When the description of the Path Grant is considered it seems somewhat vague except for one point specifically described.
 That point is on the Holston River six miles east of the Long Island, where Holston River crosses the Virginia line.

-The red line is the Latitude 36° 30" line NC/Va border extended west by the Donaldson Survey.
-The Blue line is the western Virginia border established by the Lochaber Treaty.
-That line extends northerly to the mouth of the Kanawa River at Point Pleasant on the Ohio River.
+The Red line is the Latitude 36° 30' line NC/Va border extended west by the Donelson Survey.
+The Blue line is the Donelson Survey Line.
 The point of intersection in the middle of the Holston River is 6 miles upstream from the Long Island of the Holston.
 It is the corner of both the Path Grant and the Watauga Purchases of March 1775.

 The Treaty of Lochaber in 1771 established the point in question and was made as part of the Donaldson survey establishing a revised western border for the Virginia Colony.
-A survey was made by Col. Donaldson including Cherokee members of the survey party, that established the survey line from the point on the North Carolina/ Virginia border to a point at Point Pleasant, West Virginia where the Kanawha river meets the Ohio river.
-That is the same set of points and the line noted in the Path deed recital.
+A survey was made by Col. Donaldson and the Cherokee Chief Attakullakulla that established the survey line from the point on the North Carolina/ Virginia border via across the Clinch Mountain, the Powell Mountain and the Cumberland Mountain thence along the Kentucky and Ohio rivers to the mouth of Kanawha river at Point Pleasant.
+That is the same set of points and the line noted in the Path Grant Deed and the Great Grant Deed recital.

 The point six miles from the Long Island is thus not dependent on how to measure six miles on a meandering river but is fixed by the river and the Latitude 36° 30'.
 Today that point is fixed as 36° 30' north latitude 82° 29' west longitude.
 The point is the center of the Holston River that is now Fort Patrick Henry Lake within the boundary of Warriors Path State Park.
 There is no structure or other man made feature marking the point.
 The present day Virginia/Tennessee line is north of this point and no longer 36° 30' north latitude.